Life Unexpected: Critical response

 The first season of Life Unexpected scored a 69 out of 100 on Metacritic.
 The series has garnered mostly positive feedback, with many reviews favorably comparing the show to the critically acclaimed series Gilmore Girls and Everwood.
 Maureen Ryan, from the Chicago Tribune, stated that the show "recall[s] the good things about shows like Gilmore Girls and Everwood," and similarly, Hank Stuever from The Washington Post called it "a pleasant mix of a little Juno hipitude and a lot of Everwood glow."
 Furthermore, the Chicago Tribune review called Life Unexpected a program "that parents and their older kids could enjoy together without feeling condescended to," and The Boston Globes Matthew Gilbert states that "the show works, in its own hokey, feel-good, alt-soundtrack way."

 Show writer Liz Tigelaar (who has also worked on Brothers & Sisters, American Dreams, and Once and Again), has received much praise.
 A review in the Los Angeles Times called Tigelaar's writing smart and insightful.
 Similarly, Randee Dawn, from The Hollywood Reporter stated that Tigelaar "has a delicate, spot-on feel for dialogue."
 The Futon Critics Brian Ford Sullivan singled out writer Liz Tigelaar and director Gary Fleder for adeptly exploring Lux's perceived lack of love in her life.

-On a negative note, a review in the Chicago Sun Times by Paige Wiser called the show "somewhat predictable" and The Posts Stuever adds that Life Unexpected "burns off its most interesting plot twist [...] in the first 20 minutes."
+On a less positive note, a review in the Chicago Sun Times by Paige Wiser called the show "somewhat predictable" and The Posts Stuever adds that Life Unexpected "burns off its most interesting plot twist [...] in the first 20 minutes."